adrianlarion/simple-awk/README.md

 #### Options
 * You can pass options to awk.
 Here are some useful ones:
 * `-f` read awk source file. `awk -f source.awk file.txt`.
 You put all awk code in the source.awk file.
 NOTE - don't put the shebang (`#!/usr/bin/awk -f`)
 * `-F` - field separator.
 Use to define "words".
-For example if you have a csv you could make the separator a comma.
+For example if you have a .csv you could make the separator a comma.
 Like this: `awk -F, '{print $2} file.txt ' - will print the second "word" separated by comma.
 * `-v` assign a variable.
 Eg: `awk -v count=0 '/bilbo/{count+=1;print "Found another one.
 Now count is " count}' f1`. init count to 0.
 On records matching `/bilbo/` increment count by 1.
 Print the message.
 * `-e` - execute commands.
 Use multiple awk commands.
 Eg: `awk -e 'BEGIN {IGNORECASE=1}' -e '/bilbo/{"Found him"}'`